tiagod3p/100-days-of-code/log.md

 **Today's Progress**: Today I implemented a button of whatsapp in the site of the work.
 I also studied some of css animations and javascript DOM manipulation.

 **Thoughts**: I really want to start reading some javascript books and go deep in the studies of the language.

+### Day 51 July 03, 2020

+**Today's Progress**: Today I just improved the css of the website that I'm working on.
+I also got stuck to a bug of fs.writeFile with node/express, I don't know what is going on, but I'll keep trying to fix it in the next few days.

+**Thoughts**: The ability to try and try and don't give up is my best quality.
+I'll keep trying and I know that some day I'll can do it.